mikediessner/nubo/docs/_build/html/_sources/overview.rst.txt

 not require expert knowledge to optimise your simulations and experiments.
 NUBO is distributed as an open-source software under the `BSD 3-Clause license`_.

+.. admonition:: Contact
+   :class: seealso

+   Thanks for considering NUBO.
+If you have any questions, comments, or issues feel free to email us at m.diessner2@newcastle.ac.uk.
+Any feedback is highly appreciated and will help make NUBO better in the future.

 Bayesian optimisation
 ---------------------
 :ref:`Bayesian optimisation <bo>` [#Frazier2018]_ [#Gramacy2020]_ [#Jones1998]_